saurabh1088/notes/AI/LinearAlgebra.md

         - Represent higher-dimensional data (e.g., batches of RGB images as Batch × Height × Width × Channels)
 - Without linear algebra, handling these structured forms of data would require manual, element-wise operations, making computation inefficient.

+### 1.2 Model Parameters - Weights and Biases
+- AI models, like neural networks, use vectors and matrices to store weights and biases.
+- Weights in a neural network layer are organized as a matrix, connecting inputs to outputs.

+### 1.3 Efficient Computations
+- Linear algebra operations (e.g., matrix multiplication, dot products) enable fast and efficient calculations in AI algorithms.

+### 1.4 Transformations
+- Linear algebra allows data transformations, like scaling, rotating, or projecting data, which are crucial in AI tasks.

 ## 2. Pointers
 - Linear algebra deals with vectors, matrices, and their transformations.